tier4/caret_doc/docs/design/latency_definitions/node.md

 ![message context](../../imgs/message_context.drawio.png)

-Here, the time difference between Subscribe and Publish can be calculated as node latency.
+Here, the elapsed time from subscription is defined as node latency.
 In this way, node latency can be calculated when message dependencies are defined.
-6

 In the previous example, we presented a case where a node is subscribed and immediately published.
-In actuality, the Message context can be quite complex, because node processing can be defined by the developer.
+Actually, the message context can be quite complex because data processing in a node is freely defined by application developers.

 ![complex message context](../../imgs/message_context_complex.drawio.png)

-Each case is described below.
+Examples of complex message context are described below.

-- Buffering, for example, is a buffer delay process.
+- Bufferd, for example, is a buffer delay process.
-- Multiple use is for moving average processing, for example.
+- Multiple inputted is for moving average processing, for example.
 There are multiple candidates for node latency.
 - Unused is a message that has not been published and has not been used.
 This is evaluated as a kind of message drop.
-- Cross can occur in cases where messages are retrieved based on the timestamp of the message rather than the system time.
+- Crossed can occur in cases where messages are retrieved based on the timestamp of the message rather than the system time.

-In either case, it is difficult to automatically determine the message context.
+In any of those cases, it is difficult to automatically determine the message context.

-In some cases this can be covered by Configuration.
+the message context are given for some cases of them as shown in configuration.
 For more information, see [Configuration](. /... /configuration/index.md) for details.

-If Configuration does not cover the situation, we are considering a mechanism to allow users to describe message dependencies as a future plan.
+To enlarge coverage the others of complex cases, we are considering a mechanism to allow users to describe message dependencies in their user codes.
-For details, please refer to [TILDE](. /software_architecture/tilde.md) for details.
+[TILDE](. /software_architecture/tilde.md) is one of good candidates to achieve it.